 Zach Salehe

-I'm a first-year computer science PhD student at Harvard advised by Todd Zickler.
+I'm a second-year computer science PhD student at Harvard advised by Todd Zickler.

 Before Harvard, I did my undergrad in computer science at the University of Toronto, where my research was advised by Kyros Kutulakos and David Lindell.